commands

 load #game_name

 (internet connection required) Loads the game from the Lexaloffle BBS library of games.
-You can find the specific game name by looking under the BBS player on the bottom left.
+You can find the specific game name by looking under the BBS player at the bottom left corner, just after the cart icon.
+Here's an example:

 save [game_name]